Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 Prices

-Terms of dispensing from pharmacies
+Conditions for dispensing from pharmacies

-The drug is dispensed by prescription.
+The drug is available with a prescription.

 instrukciya-po-primeneniyu.com

-• magnesium stearate.
+• Magnesium stearate.

 • Potato starch.